Every theory is eventually of presheaf type: A completeness theorem

 \begin{remark} When $\kappa =\aleph _0$ iv) is redundant, i.e.~$(\aleph _0,\aleph _0)$-coherent is just coherent, $(\lambda ,\aleph _0)$-coherent is $\lambda $-geometric.
 Indeed, given a cotree as in iv) with root $u_0$ and an arbitrary proper subobject $v\subsetneqq u_0$ one of the predecessors $u_1$ of the root does not factor through $v$.
-Hence one of the predecessors of $u_1$ does not factor through $v$.
-Since we cannot define an infinite branch we get stuck at a finite stage, meaning that the cocomposition of a branch does not factor through $v$. \end{remark}
+That is, the pullback of $v$ along $u_0\leftarrow u_1$ is a proper subobject $v'\subsetneqq u_1$.
+Hence one of the predecessors of $u_1$ does not factor through $v'$, equivalently: through $v$.
+Since we cannot define an infinite branch we get stuck at a finite stage, meaning that the (co)composition of a branch does not factor through $v$. \end{remark}

 \begin{example} $\mathbf{Set}$ is $(\lambda ,\kappa )$-coherent for any $\lambda ,\kappa $.
 Given a set $X$ and a locally covering continuous cotree on it, we shall see that the transfinite cocomposition of the branches cover $X$.
 But any element $x_0\in X$ has a preimage in one of the predecessors $X_1$.
 Once we define a compatible family of preimages up to height $\alpha $, a limit ordinal, this sequence represents an element in the limit, so we've managed to find a preimage $x_{\alpha }=(x_i)_{i<\alpha } \in X_{\alpha }=lim _{i<\alpha } X_i$.
 This defines a branch whose cocomposition hits $x_0$.